dvomarali/hr-employee-attrition-analysis/README.md

 These visualizations help identify patterns and relationships between employee characteristics and attrition.

 ## Key Insights
-Some important insights discovered from the analysis include:

-- Approximately **16% of employees left the company**.
+- Approximately **16% of employees left the company**, indicating a noticeable attrition rate.

-- Employees working **overtime** are more likely to leave the company.
+- Employees working **overtime** are significantly more likely to leave the company.

+- Lower **monthly income** appears to be associated with higher attrition.

 - Certain **departments show higher attrition rates** than others.
-- Lower **monthly income** appears to be associated with higher attrition.

 - Younger employees tend to leave the company more frequently.

 ## Project Structure

 hr-employee-attrition-analysis
 │
 ├── hr_attrition_analysis.ipynb